oliveiraclopes/Practical-Projects-Applications-and-System-Control/README.md

-# Control Applications Lab
+# Practical Projects: Applications and System Control

-This repository contains projects developed for the **Applications and System Control** course.
-The focus of these projects is on digital filters and their applications, including moving average and median filters, implemented in C for microcontrollers.
+This repository contains practical projects developed for the **Applications and System Control** course.
+The focus of these projects is on designing and implementing digital filters and control applications, primarily using C for microcontrollers.
+Each project explores different filtering techniques and control mechanisms useful in embedded systems.

 ## Table of Contents
 - [Projects](#projects)